IOL0ol1/EmguFFmpeg/README.md

 	- nuget install OpenCvSharp4.runtime.win
 	- download the dll of ffmpeg with different licenses on your own.
 4. [EmguFFmpeg.Bitmap](/EmguFFmpeg.Bitmap)
-        Some extension methods for Bitmap. only supported video frame to Bitmap
+        Some extension methods for Bitmap. only supported video frame.
 5. [EmguFFmpeg.Example](/EmguFFmpeg.Example)
 	EmguFFmpeg example.